 Whether you’re an OFW, a teacher, an engineer, an F and B professional, or a domestic helper, what story do you tell?
 What story do you want to tell?

 I am so delighted that I met someone like Mhar who is truly passionate and affectionate in photography with people’s image and story.
-He is focused on his visions and aspirations in life to share his story to the world of Photography and stories.
+He is focused on his visions and aspirations in life to share his story with the world of Photography and stories.
 You can visit his own Facebook page called Archetype Images by Mhar Villaester for more great works and update from him.
 Surely, you’ll be delighted too.